Financial-Times/o-forms/ACCESSIBILITY.md

 	</span>
 </label>
 ```
-AT will read this markup correctly, by identifying the type of input declared, and the label for it.
+AT will read this markup correctly by identifying the type of input declared, and the label for it.
 As long as our markup is semantic, this should be read out as intended.

 ## Multiple inputs
-`o-forms` considers these types of input 'multiple input fields` (currently, they represent the input types that we provide styling for):
+`o-forms` considers these types of input 'multiple input fields`:
 - `input[type=radio]`
 - `input[type=checkbox]`